Section 508 Compliance

 Section 508 and website accessibility

-If you’re a federal agency or a vendor doing business with a federal agency, it’s a legal requirement to comply with Section 508 of the Rehabilitation Act of 1973.
+If you’re a federal agency, it’s a legal requirement to comply with Section 508 of the Rehabilitation Act of 1973.
 Section 508 requires federal agencies to create, buy and use Information and Communication Technology (ICT) that’s accessible to people with disabilities.
 This includes all pages of your website, software, applications, intranet sites and tools, and electronic documents.

 Failure to make your digital assets -or ICT- accessible is failure to comply with Section 508.
 And non-compliance not only presents a legal risk, but, as a vendor selling to the federal government, it can also impact your profitability.

 Federal agencies can be sued for non-compliance with Section 508, and several have, including The Department of Homeland Security, U.S. Department of Education, and the Social Security Administration.

 In the private sector, neglect to comply with Section 508, and you’re putting your contracts at risk.
 Vendors doing business with the federal government must demonstrate proof that their digital products are accessible.
 That proof comes in the form of a Voluntary Product Accessibility Template, or VPAT.
 A VPAT is a document that details how ICT products and services, such as software, meet 508 standards for accessibility.

 eSSENTIAL Accessibility experts are experienced in assessing accessibility and completing VPATs.

 How do you make your website and other ICT compliant with Section 508?